cs0320-s24/mock-chrisbutulis-yuuu23/README.md

 **Design Choices:**

--calling addCommand() in App.tsx, which allows the stakeholder to choose which commands to add, and even add their own.
+-calling addCommand() in App.tsx, which allows the stakeholder to choose which commands to add, and even add their own, or deleteCommand() which allows deletion of commands.

 -Returning a defensive copy of the command map in REPL, so it can't be inappropriately modified after the initial preferences are set.